 View our story

 These easy brown sugar praline bars feature pecans and toffee bits mixed into the crust and sprinkled on top after baking.

 Spread batter into greased 13x9-inch baking pan.
 Bake 15-18 minutes or until edges are lightly browned and begin to pull away from sides of pan.
-Immediately sprinkle with baking chips; let stand 3 minutes.
+Sprinkle with baking chips immediately; let stand 3 minutes.
 Swirl chips slightly with knife for marbled effect.
 Sprinkle remaining topping ingredients over melted chocolate.